section-engineering-education/engineering-education/articles/capsule-networks-an enhancement-to-convolution-neural-networks/index.md

 6. [Key Takeaways](#key-takeaways)

-The key ideas behind Capsule Networks (CapsNets) were originally introduced in 2011 by [Geoffrey E. Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) in a research paper called [Transforming Autoencoders](http://www.cs.toronto.edu/~bonner/courses/2020s/csc2547/papers/capsules/transforming-autoencoders,-hinton,-icann-2011.pdf).
+The key ideas behind Capsule Networks (CapsNets) were initially introduced in 2011 by [Geoffrey E. Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) in a research paper called [Transforming Autoencoders](http://www.cs.toronto.edu/~bonner/courses/2020s/csc2547/papers/capsules/transforming-autoencoders,-hinton,-icann-2011.pdf).
 But, he did have a difficult time making the network work properly.

 In 2017, Geoffrey E. Hinton, alongside Sara Sabour and Nicholas Frosst, managed to publish a paper called [Dynamic Routing Between Capsules](https://www.cs.toronto.edu/~hinton/absps/DynamicRouting.pdf/).
 The three researchers built on the key ideas first published in 2011, and managed to achieve state-of-the-art performance on the MNIST dataset, and demonstrated better results than Convolutional Neural Networks (CNNs) on highly overlapping digits.
 The capsule model was also tested on the CIFAR10 dataset, and it achieved a 10.6% error, which is not state-of-the-art, but it's a good start.